roicostas/docker-squid/README.md

 ## Configuration

-Environment http_proxy and https_proxy vars are used to configure parent servers which generate cache_peer configuration lines
+http_proxy and https_proxy environment vars are used to configure parent servers which generate cache_peer configuration lines.
+If no proxy configuration is provided it works as a normal proxy

 A custom configuration file can be provided with a volume `--volume /path/to/squid.conf:/etc/squid3/squid.conf`